-How to help your dog through the heat
+How to help your dog cope with the heat

 Not all dogs thrive in the heat.
-Here are some tips on how you can help your dog if they are struggling on hot days.
+Here are some tips on how to help your dog if they are struggling on hot days.

-We also have an entire category of cooling products available at Hunni.
+We also have an entire category of cooling products you can find at Hunni.

 Cooling Mat